Eligarf/stealthy/README.md

 *Remove Spot is the same with a 'stealthy-spot-label' substitution*

 ## pf2e
-PF2e seems to have completely replaced the Active Effect system which Stealthy uses as its backbone, so some heavy lifting has to be done to finish adapting it.
+PF2e has overridden the Active Effect system which Stealthy uses as its backbone, so some heavy lifting has to be done to finish adapting it.

+## dnd4e
+Dnd4e does not appear to run the Foundry v10 visibility detection code that Stealthy patches in order to do the skill comparisons.

+# Limitations

+## Handling Hidden removal
+Stealthy will not automatically remove the Hidden condition - the dnd5e [Skulker](https://www.dndbeyond.com/feats/skulker) feat demonstrates why removing Hidden gets complicated without heavier automation support provided by modules like the excellent [Midi-QOL](https://foundryvtt.com/packages/midi-qol), which handles this for my games.
+I suggest [DFreds Effects Panel](https://foundryvtt.com/packages/dfreds-effects-panel) as an easier way to manually remove them, especially for low automation level games.

+## Visibility changes are only reflected on token updates
+The visibility results are cached, so changes in visibility brought about by making skill checks, adjusting the result values manually, or removing the Spot/Hidden effects don't immediately change the visible state.
+This means sometimes you have force a token update by moving the token or selecting a different token.

 # Required modules
 * [lib-wrapper](https://foundryvtt.com/packages/lib-wrapper)